valentingol/yaecs/DOCUMENTATION.md

 makes things less readable as it becomes unclear what exactly is being set.
 Moreover, the above experiment config would look in the whole config for all parameters in all sub-config following the “\*.train” pattern, which could result in unexpected matches.
-To clarify this behavior, and since pattern matching like this can actually come in very handy in certain situations, a warning will be displayed each time a pattern param is merged, specifying the full path of all the params that were matched by this pattern.
+To clarify this behaviour, and since pattern matching like this can actually come in very handy in certain situations, a warning will be displayed each time a pattern param is merged, specifying the full path of all the params that were matched by this pattern.
 This way, you